 Growing up in Slovenia, Tim-Kevin Ravnjak never had the opportunity to experiment with many different sports.
 As a kid, he did what most kids his age do; he played soccer.
 But when he was 6, his parents bought him his first snowboard and from that moment on, soccer was a thing of the past as he began to focus solely on going pro on a board.

 By 2007, at just 11-years-old, Tim-Kevin was already starting to win Burton AM Tours across the globe, going on to become the overall winner of the competition three years in a row.
-Then in 2010, he claimed 2nd places in both the Slopestyle and the Halfpipe events at the Burton European Junior Open in Laax, Switzerland; he then went on to win the Slopestyle the year after.
-He has since claimed 2nd place in the Halfpipe event at the 2012 Youth Olympic Games in Innsbruck, 1st place in the same event at the FIS World Junior Championships 2012, with another podium place racked up the following year.
+Then in 2010, he claimed 2nd places in both the Slopestyle and the Halfpipe events at the Burton European Junior Open in Laax, Switzerland and went on to win the Slopestyle event the year after.